 Florida is commonly known as the recovery capital of the United States.
 As the opioid epidemic rages on, addiction rates are the highest that they have been in awhile.
-As a matter of fact, around 115 people per day overdose and die due to opioid addiction and abuse alone.
-These baffling and alarmingly high numbers are enough to send those who suffer from addiction (and their loved ones) into a panic, desperately searching for a possible solution.
+As a matter of fact, around 128 people per day overdose and die due to opioid addiction and abuse alone.
+These baffling and alarmingly high numbers are enough to send those who struggles with addiction (and their loved ones) into a panic, desperately searching for a possible solution.

 Florida’s drug treatment centers and methods are well-known across the nation, and thousands of addicts and victims of addiction seek treatment in Florida specifically.
 As the recovery capital of the United States, Florida serves as a model for what drug treatment should be like across the United States.

 In addition to gorgeous beaches and equally gorgeous weather, Florida offers efficient, quick, and easy ways to help treat your addiction.
 Florida is home to a huge variety of treatment centers, halfway houses, and 12-step programs that are all dedicated to treating your unique case of substance abuse.
 With many up-to-date treatment options, Florida offers anyone struggling with addiction a treatment plan custom-made to best treat you as an individual.